Timothy Yang

-Timothy Yang or Yang Chin-tien (楊進添 (Yáng Jìntiān); born 1 July 1942) is a Taiwanese diplomat and former Minister of Foreign Affairs and Secretary-General to the President of the Republic of China, serving under President Ma Ying-Jeou.
+Timothy Yang or Yang Chin-tien (楊進添 (Yáng Jìntiān); 1 July 1942 – 24 May 2026) was a Taiwanese diplomat and politician who served as Minister of Foreign Affairs and Secretary-General to the President of the Republic of China, under President Ma Ying-Jeou.

 Early life and education

 Yang was born in Ershui, Changhua County, and earned his bachelor's degree in diplomacy from National Chengchi University.

 Foreign Minister of the Republic of China (Taiwan)

-When veteran diplomat Francisco Ou resigned with the Cabinet of Premier Liu Chao-Shiuan in September 2009, President Ma Ying-Jeou named Yang to the post, to serve in the newly formed Cabinet of incoming Premier Wu Den-yih.
+When veteran diplomat Francisco Ou resigned from the Cabinet of Premier Liu Chao-Shiuan in September 2009, President Ma Ying-Jeou named Yang to the post, to serve in the newly formed Cabinet of incoming Premier Wu Den-yih.
 Prior to becoming Foreign Minister, Yang served as representative to Ireland, Australia, and Indonesia.
-As Minister of Foreign Affairs he also holds the position of vice-chairman within the Taiwan Foundation for Democracy.
+As Minister of Foreign Affairs he also held the position of vice-chairman within the Taiwan Foundation for Democracy.

 ROC Presidential Office Secretary-General

 ROC Presidential Office Building Truck Attack

-Commenting on the truck attack to the ROC Presidential Office Building in January 2014, Yang said that a team will be established and charged with improving security around the building.
+Commenting on the truck attack to the ROC Presidential Office Building in January 2014, Yang said that a team would be established and charged with improving security around the building.